 Vertex ML Metadata builds on the concepts used in the open source ML Metadata (MLMD) library that was developed by Google's TensorFlow Extended team.

-Vertex ML Metadata describes your ML system's metadata as a graph.
-Before you use Vertex ML Metadata, it is important to understand the following concepts.
+Vertex ML Metadata captures your ML system's metadata as a graph.

 In the metadata graph, artifacts and executions are nodes, and events are edges that link artifacts as inputs or outputs of executions.
 Contexts represent subgraphs that are used to logically group sets of artifacts and executions.